-As the state begins the process of opening up, we are getting more requests, and we want to make sure you are prepared before you get back on the road.
-Please look at the information included here and contact Terri Downing with questions at 507-537-1416 ext. #2165 or firstname.lastname@example.org.
-After reading through this information, you must either set up a time to meet with Terri (details are at the bottom of this page) or complete the online training form.
+As people continue to get used to the “new normal”, we are getting more requests, and we want to make sure you are prepared to safely stay on the road.
+Please look at the information included here and contact Community Connection staff with questions at 507-537-7628 ext.
+1119 or [email protected].
+After reading through this information, you must either set up a time to meet with our volunteer specialist or mobility administrator (details are at the bottom of this page) or complete the online training form.

 Before we get to the nitty gritty of navigating the new normal, we would like to understand what you, our volunteers, are thinking and feeling since COVID-19 changed the way life operates.
 Are you hoping to come back?
 What concerns do you have?
 Take this quick survey and help us decide how to move into the future.
 (It will take less than five minutes, we promise).

 The CDC has some general guidelines to remember to prevent infectious diseases, in particular COVID-19.

 - Wash your hands often – Use soap and make sure you wash for at least 20 seconds.
 Use hand sanitizer if soap is not available.
 Avoid touching your face and eyes with unwashed hands.

 - Avoid close contact – As a volunteer driver, the best way to do this is to have people sit in the back seat, not directly behind you.

 - Wear a cloth face covering – Masks can help minimize the spread of airborne disease.
 Cloth face coverings should not be placed on young children under age 2, anyone who has trouble breathing or who cannot remove the mask on his/her own.
 If you do not feel comfortable transporting someone without a mask, please let the dispatch office know.